Skip to main content

 tip

-The same policy can be included multiple times in the same policy group, with different settings.
+A policy group can include the same policy multiple times with different settings.

 The expression attribute